Get

 Like short-haired cats, there are certain types of long-haired cats.
 For example, you have the Domestic Longhair, the American Longhair, and the British Longhair, to name a few.
 The only difference is that the Domestic Longhair is not purebred, whereas the American Longhair and the British Longhair are pedigree.

-The Domestic Longhair’s lineage cannot be traced, and these cats are not recognized by the Cats Fanciers’ Association (CFA) given their hybrid status.
-The CFA also does not recognize the American Longhair or the British Longhair; however, they are both recognized by The International Cat Association.
+The Domestic Longhair’s lineage cannot be traced, and these cats are not recognized by the Cats Fanciers Association (CFA) given their hybrid status.
+The CFA also does not recognize the American Longhair or the British Longhair; however, the latter is recognized by The International Cat Association (TICA).

 A cute British Semi-longhair cat sitting